 I graduated from the University of South Florida in 2015 with a Masters of Arts in Sociology.
 In 2010, I graduated from New College of Florida, the public honors college of Florida, with a Bachelor of Arts in Sociology.

 My research focuses on race and ethnicity, immigration, family, intersectionality, and Latina/o/xs.
-Guided by critical race theory and intersectional feminism, I study racialization, racial and ethnic discourses, and racial and ethnic identity formation of Latina/o/xs.
+I study racialization, racial and ethnic discourses, and racial and ethnic identity formation of Latina/o/xs.
 My dissertation research examines how Latina/o/x families in Florida and California talk about racial and cultural identity and racism and how these conversations about and experiences with racial and ethnic inclusion and exclusion are gendered and vary by class.
 For this project, I am conducting in-depth, semi-structured life history interviews with U.S. born Latina/o/x children of immigrants.

 I have published in the American Behavioral Scientist, TRAILS: Teaching Resources and Innovations Library for Sociology, the Student Sociologist, among others.